typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-invalid-void-type.md

 This option is `true` by default.

-The following patterns are considered warnings with `{ allowGenerics: false }`:
+The following patterns are considered warnings with `{ allowInGenericTypeArguments: false }`:

 ```ts
 logAndReturn<void>(undefined);